Environment Variables are key-value pairs configured outside your source code so that each value can change depending on the Environment.

-To declare an Environment Variable for your deployment, head to the Environment Variables page of your Project Settings.
+To declare an Environment Variable for your deployment, go to the Environment Variables page of your Project Settings.

-Then, enter the Name of the Environment Variable.
+Enter the desired Name for your Environment Variable.
 For example, if you are using Node.js and you create an Environment Variable named

 API_URL, it will be available under

 process.env.API_URL in your code.